Showing posts with label Platformers - Puzzle. Show all posts

 Heavy on the Magick

 Almost all ST users have played one of the Dizzy games.
 Code Masters had this type of puzzler nailed!
-Not all their games featured an egg and, like our favourite viking, this game also follows the same premise of collecting useful items to solve puzzles.
-This time we are a character called Slightly.
+Not all their games featured an egg, and, like our favourite viking, this game also follows the same premise of collecting useful items to solve puzzles.
+This time, we are a character called Slightly.
 What an odd name, eh?

-Slightly Magic was developed by Colin Jones, a name you should remember from Rock Star Ate My Hamster?
-As storylines go, this one is weak but, long story short, Bigwiz is a wizard who unwittingly left us in charge.
+Slightly Magic was developed by Colin Jones, a name you should remember from Rock Star Ate My Hamster.
+As storylines go, this one is weak, but long story short, Bigwiz is a wizard who unwittingly left us in charge.
 The goal is to rescue Princess Croak from a sunburnt dragon using magical spells scattered about the lands waiting to be found.
 Yep, you heard correctly, a dragon that's been in the sun for too long.

 What medication was Colin on?
 Anyhow, let's have a peep at a couple of troubling screenshots...